-Sensitivity analysis of interest rate Underlying Increase Impacts on Impacts on

-risk on floating rate items average (decrease of income equity
+Sensitivity analysis of interest rate risk on floating rate items Underlying average Increase (decrease of rate) Impacts on income statement Impacts on equity

-rate) statement

 2024 23.9 1% (0.6) -

 2023 (5.9) 1% (0.5) -

 2024 23.9 -1% 0.6 -

 2023 (5.9) -1% 0.5 -

-At 31 December 2024, the Group held floating-rate debt financial instruments.
+- At 31 December 2024, the Group held floating-rate debt financial instruments.
 Floating-rate financial instruments included in the sensitivity analysis concern cash and cash equivalents, current and non-current financial receivables and payables, and interest rate derivatives held.
-The analysis was conducted taking into account:

-- the change in interest income and expense during the year attributable to any reasonable changes in interest rates applicable to floating-rate assets and liabilities held during the year; - there is no impact on equity as there are no active interest rate derivative financial instruments The result of the analysis shows: - a one percentage point increase in interest rates (+1%) would have a negative impact on the income statement for the period, due to higher financial expense of Euro 0.6 million (higher financial expense of Euro 0.5 million in 2023); - a one percentage point (-1%) decrease in interest rates, taking account of the contractual provisions relating to the applicability of negative rates, would have a potential positive impact of Euro 0.6 million on the income statement for the period (income of Euro 0.5 in 2023).
+The analysis was conducted taking into account: - the change in interest income and expense during the year attributable to any reasonable changes in interest rates applicable to floating-rate assets and liabilities held during the year; - there is no impact on equity as there are no active interest rate derivative financial instruments The result of the analysis shows: - a one percentage point increase in interest rates (+1%) would have a negative impact on the income statement for the period, due to higher financial expense of Euro 0.6 million (higher financial expense of Euro 0.5 million in 2023); - a one percentage point (-1%) decrease in interest rates, taking account of the contractual provisions relating to the applicability of negative rates, would have a potential positive impact of Euro 0.6 million on the income statement for the period (income of Euro 0.5 in 2023).